When doing your History Day project, make sure that you cover 3 important areas:

 - Why is the topic important?

 - How is the topic significant in history and in relation to the NHD theme?

 - How did the events and atmosphere (social, economic, political, and cultural aspects of the time period) influence the topic in history?

 Although historical quality is most important, an entry must be presented in an effective manner.
 This section is worth 20% of the total evaluation.
 Keep in mind the following questions:

 - Is the entry original, creative and imaginative in subject and presentation?

 - Is the written material clear, grammatically correct, and correctly spelled?

 - In a performance, does the student display stage presence?

-- Is the visual material clear and appropriate for the type of entry?
+- Is the visual material presented clearly?

 Consult the National History Day rule book for additional information.